cogu/autosar/README.md

 A set of Python modules for working with [AUTOSAR](https://www.autosar.org/) XML files.

-The primary use case is to enable Python to generate ARXML files for further importing into other (commercial) AUTOSAR toolchains.
+The primary use case is to enable Python to generate ARXML files for import in other (commercial) AUTOSAR toolchains.
-It has some support for parsing ARXML files.
+It also has some support for parsing AUTOSAR XML files.

+**Important notes:**

+1. Python AUTOSAR v0.5+ uses a new API and is incompatible with previous versions.
+2. Currently, only AUTOSAR data types are supported.
+If you want a full API, wait for v0.6.0.
+3. For Python AUTOSAR v0.4, see the [v0.4 maintenance branch](https://github.com/cogu/autosar/tree/maintenance/0.4).

 ## Major design changes

-Python AUTOSAR v0.5+ uses a new API and is incompatible with previous versions.

-Currently, only AUTOSAR data types are supported.
-If you want a full API, wait for v0.6.0.

-For Python AUTOSAR v0.4, see the [v0.4 maintenance branch](https://github.com/cogu/autosar/tree/maintenance/0.4).

-### Key features
+AUTOSAR v0.5 has been rewritten and modernized.

+**Key features:**

 * New class hierachy
-  * Follow the structure of the AUTOSAR XML schema where possible.
+  * Follows the structure of the AUTOSAR XML schema where possible.
 * Snake-case naming of variables and methods (Follow PEP8 standard).
 * Modern type hinting (this unfortunately requires Python 3.10 or later).
 * Python Enum classes for enumeration types.
 * Improved XML reading and writing with lxml.
+* Linting support
-* Linting - Source is checked with both Pylint and flake8.
+  * Source code is checked with both Pylint and flake8.
-* Unit tests - New test suite that is more complete and is faster to execute.
+* New unit test suite
+  * More comprehensive unit tests for every element.
+  * Much faster to run as it uses the new XML reader and writer.

 ## Supported AUTOSAR versions